neuropathbasel/conumee/README.md

 Enhanced copy-number variation analysis using Illumina DNA methylation arrays, forked from https://github.com/dstichel/conumee.

 In this version of the conumee package an additional step for baseline-correction based on BAF of SNPs is included, which allows for automated scoring of copy number alterations for genomic segments.
-The package can be installed using <br />
+The package can be installed and tested using <br />

 ```
 # tested with R 4.0.3